andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 	- [ ] Explain Mutable in your own words with examples.
 	- [ ] Explain Iterable in your own words with examples.
 	- [ ] Explain Indexing and Slicing in your own words with examples.
-	- [ ] What is the difference between a List and a Tuple in Python?
 	- [ ] Can Lists store different data types in Python?
 	- [ ] Give a practical example of list inside a list and how you can index the inner list.
 - [ ] Explain Tuple in your own words.
-	- [ ] What makes a Tuple different from a List in Python?
+	- [ ] What makes a Tuple different from a List?
-	- [ ] Can you modify the items in a Tuple?
 	- [ ] What are some use cases where you would prefer a Tuple compared to a List?
 - [ ] Explain Set in your own words.
 	- [ ] What are the main characteristics of a Set in Python?